This article provides an overview of the coding options available for different assessments and how to preload them.

 Overview

-Coding analysis (Unit level, Population, Course, Chapter) is available for most assessments.
-By ordering coding, you can obtain extra analysis for the populations you specify in the system.
-This provides you with valuable insights and allows for comparisons between different groups.
+Coding analysis, which encompasses Unit level, Population, Course, and Chapter, is accessible for most assessments.
+By ordering coding, you can gain additional insights for the specific populations you define within the system, facilitating meaningful comparisons across various groups.

 For information on how to enter Coding, please see the help article Enter Benchworks Coding (Unit level, Population, Course, Chapter).